 Cord Tissue: Exciting Possibilities

-Cord blood has a track record of success, and cord tissue stem cells are making great progress as an important family resource.
-Mesenchymal stem cells from cord tissue have multiple properties that make them beneficial to medicine and are in over 200 clinical trials.
+Cord blood has a track record of success, and cord tissue stem cells are also making great progress as an important medical resource.
+Mesenchymal stem cells from cord tissue have multiple properties that make them beneficial to medicine.

 Currently, there are no clinically-approved uses for cord tissue stem cells.
 However, saving them now will give your family access to any potential future treatments that utilize these cells.